What is Electronics?

 Electronics has revolutionised the way in which we lead our lives.
 Obvious examples are radio, television and computing, but electronics systems control virtually every aspect of our lives; in cars, washing machines, aircraft, telephones – the list is endless.

-This course is a useful introduction to electronics, providing the student with the necessary knowledge and qualifications to go on to study Electronics at university or be able to use that knowledge in a more advanced course or in a job.
+This new A-level course aims to provide the student with the necessary knowledge and qualifications to go on to study Electrical or Electronic Engineering at University or be able to use that knowledge in a more advanced course, apprenticeship, or job.